 Now I enlarged the native 200mm picture using Gigapixel AI.
-Here’s how Gigapixel AI compares to Affinity:
+Here is how Gigapixel AI compares to Affinity:

-Gigapixel AI is clearly the winner here.
+Gigapixel AI is the winner here.
 It is much sharper.

 But now for the crunch – how does Gigapixel AI compare to the Canon 2x Extender:

 Colour differences aside (caused by the auto white balance being influenced by the background in the wider picture) I would say that there’s not a lot in it between the two!
 Maybe Gigapixel AI is a little sharper in places.
-But it does add sharpening to the resize process.
+But it adds sharpening to the resize process.

-I now gave both results a little bit of identical post processing:
+I now gave both results some identical post processing:

-Gigapixel AI can produce results that are almost on par with one of the best teleconverters/extenders available today.
+Gigapixel AI can produce results almost on a par with one of the best teleconverters/extenders available today.
 That is no mean feat.
 Compared to the extender, Gigapixel AI’s advantages are: